wfetut/wdqfefe/.github/ISSUE_TEMPLATE/testplan.md

     - [ ] Login via platform authenticator
       - [ ] Touch ID
       - [ ] Windows Hello
-    - [ ] Login via WebAuthn using an U2F/CTAP1 device
+    - [ ] Login via WebAuthn using an U2F device

+    U2F devices must be registered in a previous version of Teleport.

+    Using Teleport v9, set `auth_service.authentication.second_factor = u2f`,
+    restart the server and then register an U2F device (`tsh mfa add`).
+Upgrade the installation to the current Teleport version (one major at a time) and try to log in using the U2F device as your second factor - it should work.

   - [ ] Login OIDC
   - [ ] Login SAML